 (5) Subsection (1) does not affect the power of the Corporation to engage a person under a contract for services or appoint a person on a casual employment basis under the Public Sector Management Act 1994 section 100.

-[Section 15 amended by No. 32 of 1994 s.
+[Section 15 amended: No. 32 of 1994 s.
 19; No. 20 of 2011 s.
 18.]

-16. Staff of Corporation who are members of Senior Executive Service
+16. Staff who are in Senior Executive Service, status of

 The provisions of the Public Sector Management Act 1994 prevail over the provisions of this Act to the extent of any inconsistency in respect of a person who is employed under section 15 and who is a member of the Senior Executive Service as defined in the Public Sector Management Act 1994 section 3(1).

-[Section 16 inserted by No. 20 of 2011 s.
+[Section 16 inserted: No. 20 of 2011 s.
 19.]

-17. Use of staff and facilities of departments and instrumentalities
+17. Staff and facilities of departments etc., use of by Corporation

 The Corporation may by arrangement with the Minister concerned and on such terms and conditions as may be mutually arranged with that Minister and with the relevant employing authority within the meaning of the Public Sector Management Act 1994, make use, either full time or part time, of —